Play2BReal/PN532-WoL-Windows-Login/README.md

 - Enable Wake-on-LAN in BIOS and Windows

 ### NFC Authentication
-- Set the authentication URL that must be present on NTAG cards
-- Case-insensitive matching
+- Configure authorized UIDs for your NFC cards
+- UID-based authentication (more secure than URL-based)
 - Supports any NTAG213/215/216 cards
+- Up to 5 authorized cards can be configured

 ## LED Diagnostics